-The U.S. Institute of Peace (USIP) launched its Sudanese & South Sudanese Youth Leaders program in 2013.
-The program brings Sudanese and South Sudanese youth leaders to Washington D.C. to be in residence at USIP for approximately four months.
+The U.S. Institute of Peace (USIP) launched its Sudanese & South Sudanese Youth Leaders programs in 2013.
+The programs bring Sudanese and South Sudanese youth leaders to Washington D.C. to be in residence at USIP for approximately four months.
 The program is designed to contribute to their leadership development by giving them opportunities to gain knowledge, skills, and the confidence that youth leaders can leverage upon their return to Sudan or South Sudan.
 USIP believes that investing in Sudanese and South Sudanese youth and exposing them to new political contexts is critical to supporting the next generation of leaders that will help secure and sustain peace, security, and democracy in Sudan and South Sudan.

-Meet the Current Youth Leaders
+Meet the Most Recent Youth Leaders

 Othow Okoti Onger, South Sudan

 Project: The Role of the Church in Peacebuilding in Jonglei State

 Arif Omer, Sudan

 Project: The Peace Lens Project (Media and Conflict in Sudan)

 Please review all eligibility requirements before you apply.
 In order to be eligible to participate in the program, candidates must:

 - Be of South Sudanese nationality and living in South Sudan at the time of application

 - Be 35 years of age or younger at the time of application